Six Flags Great America: Fast Lane

-Fast Lane is a secondary queuing system that offers shorter waiting times on the park's most popular rides.
-Visitors purchase Fast Lane wristbands to access a separate and shorter queue line that bypasses the standard line.
-It will be introduced at the park in 2026, replacing The Flash Pass virtual reservation system.
+The Fast Lane entrance to X-Flight.

-As of November 2025, Fast Lane will be offered on 20 rides upon its 2026 introduction at Six Flags Great America.
+Fast Lane is a virtual queue system that offers shorter waiting times on the park's most popular rides.
+It is divided into three tiers: "Fast Lane Reserve" virtually reserves a visitor's position in line while "Fast Lane Priority" and "Fast Lane Ultimate" significantly reduces wait time.
+It was introduced upon the park's opening on April 25, 2026, replacing The Flash Pass.
+As of April 2026, all tiers of Fast Lane offer access to 20 rides, while Fast Lane Priority and Fast Lane Ultimate covers the same rides and additionally offers Maxx Force and Wrath of Rakshasa on a limited basis.

 Annual events

 Fright Fest

 Carousel Plaza during Fright Fest, decorated with Halloween decor and Columbia Carousel's pond dyed red.

 Fright Fest is an annual Halloween-themed event that debuted in 1991.
 It is held on weekends in September and October, with select dates extending into November.
 The park is decorated into several different themed "Scare Zones," featuring haunted houses (for an additional fee), scare actors, live shows, and rethemed rides.
-Kids Boo Fest, a family-friendly Halloween event that debuted in 2022, is held on the same days as Fright Fest.
+Tricks and Treats (formerly known as Kids Boo Fest from 2022 to 2026) is a family-friendly Halloween event that debuted in 2022 and is held on the same days as Fright Fest.
 It runs from the park's opening until dusk, after which Fright Fest begins.

 Many of the park's rides receive special theming and operate differently than usual.
 A notable ride re-theme that occurs during the event is the teacup ride Chubasco, which is transformed into Terror Twister 2: A Turn for the Worse, in which the ride building is enclosed and a custom lighting design matched with a custom club style music mix is played.

 Fright Fest also features live shows throughout the park.
 One of the park's longest-running productions is Love at First Fright, which follows the story of a couple who spends a night in a cemetery when classic Halloween characters show up.
 Running since 1991, the show changes each year to include various pop culture references.
 The Uprising is performed at dusk, where guests witness the rise of undead monsters, signifying the transition from Kids Boo Fest to Fright Fest.

 Attendance

-Analysts position Six Flags Great America as a well performing property within the Six Flags company.
-In 2013, the park reached 100 million overall guests.
+Analysts position Six Flags Great America as a top-performing property within the Six Flags company.
+(Note: Attributed to multiple sources:) In 2013, the park reached 100 million overall guests.
 Under park policy, Six Flags Great America does not release attendance figures.
 However, the Themed Entertainment Association (TEA) estimates attendance numbers for the amusement park.